Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

-In 1801, he became governor for 12 years for the Indiana Territory, which we now know as Indiana and Illinois.
-His primary duties were to defend against Indian raids, and to obtain title of the Indian lands so the United States could gain territory westward into the wilderness.
+In 1801, he became governor for 12 years for the Indiana Territory, now known as Indiana and Illinois.
+His primary duties were to defend against Indian raids and to obtain the title of the Indian lands so the United States could gain territory westward into the wilderness.

-One man who made this very difficult was the chieftain Tecumseh.
+One man who made this very difficult was the chieftain, Tecumseh.
 He was a strong, charismatic leader of the Indian people.
-Tecumseh joined forces with his brother the Prophet to help prevent further encroachment.
-Millions of acres were being taken from them,which they had previously used for hunting ground.
-The Indians became strong and formed a very strong confederation.
+Tecumseh joined forces with his brother, the Prophet, to help prevent further encroachment.
+Millions of acres were being taken from them, which they had previously used for hunting grounds.
+The Indians became strong and formed a powerful confederation.

 By 1811, Harrison received permission to attack their confederation and was given 800 volunteers to join his team.
 They attacked a camp at Tippecanoe Creek.
-Although they were successful in their battle, there were 190 men that died or became wounded.
-Due to the success, he became nicknamed, "Old Tippecanoe."
+Although they were successful in their battle, 190 men died or became wounded.
+Due to his success, he became nicknamed "Old Tippecanoe."

-The raids were only temporarily thwarted, by 1812, the Indian raids came back full force, and the War of 1812 began.
+The raids were only temporarily thwarted; by 1812, the Indian attacks came back in full force, and the War of 1812 began.
 Harrison became brigadier general of the Army in the Northwest and fought in the Battle of the Thames, north of Lake Erie.
 On October 5, 1813, he killed Tecumseh and defeated the British and Indian forces.
 It was not until the death of Tecumseh that stopped the Indian attacks.

 What Was William Henry Harrison's Campaign Slogan in 1840?

-The Whig party took notice of him for his great success in both political and military platforms.
-They then decided to nominate him as President. his first run in 1836, he lost to Martin Van Buren, but the Whig party backed him once again, this time along with John Tyler as Vice-President.
-Their campaign slogan was, "Tippecanoe and Tyler, too."
-They won by a landslide in electoral college, 234 to 60, but only won the majority by less than 150,000 votes.
-Many of those against Harrison for president, felt he was too old.
+The Whig party noticed him for his great success on both political and military platforms.
+They then decided to nominate him as President.
+In his first run in 1836, he lost to Martin Van Buren, but the Whig party backed him again, along with John Tyler as Vice-President.
+Their campaign slogan was "Tippecanoe and Tyler, too."
+They won by a landslide in the electoral college, 234 to 60, but only won the majority by less than 150,000 votes.
+Many of those against Harrison for president felt he was too old.
 He was the oldest president until Ronald Reagan was elected.

-He left behind his wife Anna Harrison, who was the first presidential widow to receive a pension from Congress.
-They paid her a one-time, one year salary of the president, which equaled $25,000.
+He left behind his wife, Anna Harrison, the first presidential widow to receive a pension from Congress.
+They paid her a one-time, one-year salary of the president, which equaled $25,000.
 She was also given free postage for her mail.
 She lived for two more decades before passing away herself.